tomwhartung/always_learning_python/1-static_image_gallery/README.md

 This is part of groja.com , which has its own repository.

-For the requirements for this project, see the (https://github.com/tomwhartung/groja.com)[groja.com README.md file].
+For the requirements for this project, see the [groja.com README.md file](https://github.com/tomwhartung/groja.com).

 ### Design